 API offers current and future shareholders exceptional risk-adjusted returns.
 It does this by leveraging Atterbury’s extensive network and associations, as well as enhanced value creation through the existing Atterbury development and asset management units’ exemplary skill sets and track records.

-Allen Swiegers (Chairman) (Independent), Wouter de Vos (CEO), Louis van der Watt, Flip Smit, Andrew Brooking (Independent), Brian Roberts and Lucille Louw.
+Allen Swiegers (Chairman) (Independent), Armond Boshoff (CEO), Louis van der Watt, Flip Smit, Andrew Brooking (Independent), Brian Roberts and Lucille Louw.

 Atterbury Property Investments